microsoft/dstoolkit-text2sql-and-imageprocessing/deploy_ai_search/README.md

 # AI Search Indexing Pre-built Index Setup

-The associated scripts in this portion of the repository contains pre-built scripts to deploy the skillset with Azure Document Intelligence.
+The associated scripts in this portion of the repository contains pre-built scripts to deploy the skillsets needed for both Text2SQL and Image Processing.

-## Steps for Rag Documents Index Deployment (For Unstructured RAG)
+## Steps for Rag Documents Index Deployment (For Image Processing)

 1. Update `.env` file with the associated values.
 Not all values are required dependent on whether you are using System / User Assigned Identities or a Key based authentication.
 2. Adjust `rag_documents.py` with any changes to the index / indexer.
 The `get_skills()` method implements the skills pipeline.
 Make any adjustments here in the skills needed to enrich the data source.